bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Eventually pass actions as json.
 * Scene is changing on every verse select.
     * Figure out onScroll and onWheel in LyricScroll.
 Does not load with verse bars reset.
     * Acceptance criteria: scrolling on just verse change, with no scene change, should be smooth.
+Update: It still isn't.
+        * I think the issue is that with functional components, there are more renders for every store update, causing scrolling to be clunky.
 * Scroll first and then pass callback to select verse.
     * For dispatchVerse and dispatchTimeVerse
     * At point of dispatch, if scene will change, do not select verse, just scroll.